bcooperstl/advent-of-code-2020/documentation/day13_part2.md

 I will be doing this working through the Chinese Remainder Theorem.
 I found a good [Youtube Video](https://www.youtube.com/watch?v=2-tdwLqyaKo) which explains it straightfoward, so I will be working on implementing that algorithm.

+There are also two Youtube Videos for the Extended Euclidean Algorithm for Module inverses that I used.
+[Video 1](https://www.youtube.com/watch?v=shaQZg8bqUM)  [Video 2](https://www.youtube.com/watch?v=fz1vxq5ts5I).

 ### Input Parsing ###
 * Parse the input using my function for lines based on commas
 * Skip the first line